-Five persons were arrested, involving past and present members of parliament, including European Parliament vice president Eva Kaili.
+Five persons were arrested, including past and present members of parliament, including European Parliament Vice President Eva Kaili.
 They are accused of corruption and money laundering.
 Investigators suspect Qatar bribed officials in an attempt to influence decisions.

 According to the prosecutors' office, Belgian police detained a European Parliament vice president and four others in connection with an investigation into corruption involving World Cup host Qatar (9 December).

 Officers seized four additional suspects for interrogation before arresting Greek socialist MEP Eva Kaili.
 According to an AFP source close to the matter, all four were either Italian nationals or were born in Italy.

 According to the source, Kaili is the partner of one of the four, a parliamentary assistant with the European Parliament's Socialists and Democrats group.

 Following reports of Kaili's detention, Nikos Androulakis, the president of the Greek Socialists (PASOK), declared on Twitter that she had been expelled from the party.

 Kaili's father is said to have been carrying the suitcase containing £750,000 in cash when he was detained by detectives as he exited a Sofitel in Brussels.

 The €600,000 was reportedly discovered in Panzeri's home, with extra cash discovered at Kaili's father's home, his hotel room, and the residence Kaili and Giorgi shared.
 According to Reuters, Panzeri's lawyer has not commented on the accusations.
 The total amount of cash discovered in the raids was €1.5 million.
 Following her arrest, Kaili was imprisoned at the Jail de Saint-Gilles [fr] for five days before being transferred to a prison in Haren, Brussels.